Bush Barrow: Contents

-Bush Barrow Lozenge
+Bush Barrow lozenge

-The design of the artifact known as the Bush Barrow Lozenge, and the smaller lozenge, has been shown to be based on a hexagon construction.
-Both the shape and the decorative panels appear to have been created by repeating hexagons within a series of three concentric circles (each framing the series of smaller decorative panels).
-The precision and accuracy displayed by the work demonstrates both a sophisticated tool kit and a sound knowledge of geometric form.
+The design of the artifact known as the Bush Barrow lozenge, and the smaller lozenge, has been shown to be based on a hexagon construction.
+The larger Bush Barrow lozenge measures 184mm (7.24") long by 156mm (6.14") wide, and 1mm (0.039") thick.
+Both the shape and the decorative panels appear to have been created by repeating hexagons within a series of three concentric circles, each framing the series of smaller decorative panels.
+The precision and accuracy displayed by the work demonstrates both a sophisticated tool kit and a detailed knowledge of geometry.
 A similar gold lozenge from Clandon Barrow, in Dorset, used a decagon in its design.
+Rectangular gold plaques with incised linear decoration are also known from Upton Lovell in Wiltshire and Little Cresingham in Norfolk.

-The design of the Bush Barrow Lozenge also indicates that it has an astronomical meaning.
-The acute angles of the overall design (81°) are equal to the angle between the midsummer and midwinter solstice sunrises, as seen at the latitude of Stonehenge.
-A similar feature is seen on the contemporary Nebra sky disc, where the angle formed by the gold arcs on the edge of the disc (82°) is equal to the angle between the solstices at the latitude of the Mittelberg hill where the disc was found.
-John North (1996) suggests that the angles of the Clandon Barrow lozenge could similarly correspond to the solstices at the latitude of Brittany, or to the lunar cycle at the latitude of southern England.
-When the sides of the Bush Barrow lozenge are aligned with the solstices, the long axis of the lozenge will also point to the equinox sunrise.
-According to David Dawson, Director of the Wiltshire Museum, the design and precision of the Bush Barrow Lozenge shows that its makers "understood astronomy, geometry and mathematics, 4,000 years ago."
+The design of the Bush Barrow lozenge appears to have an astronomical meaning.
+The acute angles of the lozenge, measuring 81 degrees, correspond to the angle between the summer and winter solstices at the latitude of Stonehenge.
+When the sides of the lozenge are aligned with the solstices, the long axis of the lozenge also points to the equinox sunrise.
+According to David Dawson, director of the Wiltshire Museum, the design and precision of the Bush Barrow lozenge shows that its makers "understood astronomy, geometry and mathematics, 4,000 years ago."

-Archaeologist Anthony Johnson argues this understanding of geometry has its origins in the preceding Megalithic/ Henge culture.
-Euan Mackie, following Alexander Thom, also suggests a Megalithic origin for the knowledge of astronomy.
-A connection between geometry and astronomy has been noted in the layout of Stonehenge and other Megalithic sites, such as the Crucuno Rectangle in Brittany.
-According to archaeologist Sabine Gerloff (2007), the use of lozenge and zig-zag forms, which also appear on Bell Beaker pottery and gold lunulae, indicates "a continuation of some Megalithic traditions, beliefs and cult practices into the Early Bronze Age".
-Lozenges are also depicted on the Folkton Drums, which are thought to represent measuring devices used in the construction Stonehenge and other megalithic monuments.
-John North has further identified "submultiples of the Megalithic Yard" in the design of the Bush Barrow Lozenge.
+Similarities have been noted with the roughly contemporary Nebra sky disc, which marks the angle between the solstices at the latitude of the Mittelberg hill in central Germany where the disc was found.
+The archaeologist Euan MacKie has suggested that the Bush Barrow Lozenge and Nebra disc "both seem to be designed to reflect the annual solar cycle at about latitude 51° north."

+According to the archaeologist Sabine Gerloff, the design of the lozenge indicates "a continuation of some Megalithic traditions, beliefs and cult practices into the Early Bronze Age".

+Lozenges are also depicted on the Folkton Drums, which may represent measuring devices used in the construction Stonehenge and other megalithic monuments.
+Lozenges are similarly depicted on Bell Beaker pottery and on Irish gold lunulae.

+According to the archaeologist Anthony Johnson, the understanding of geometry displayed by the Bush Barrow lozenge has its origins in the preceding Megalithic culture.
+Other authors have noted a connection between geometry and astronomy in the layout of Stonehenge and other megalithic sites.